-There can be various reasons that a landlord will need to trace an ex tenant.
-It can be a frustrating time when a landlord needs to know where a ex-tenant has moved to but due to reasons such as the data protection act it can make the task of finding out where a ex tenant has moved to all the more difficult.
+There can be various reasons that a landlord will need to trace an ex-tenant.
+It can be a frustrating time when a landlord needs to know where an ex-tenant has moved to but due to reasons such as the data protection act it can make the task of finding out where an ex-tenant has moved to all the more difficult.

-A letting agent has a duty to not breach the data protection act and it is not uncommon for a letting agent, although they know where the tenant has moved to, will not reveal this information for the address where the ex tenant has moved to.
-This can be very frustrating for a landlord who may be owed money, that a tenancy deposit does not cover, but there is a easy solution for tracing this ex tenant which will not cost a lot of money and will only take 24 hours.
+A letting agent has a duty to not breach the data protection act and it is not uncommon for a letting agent, although they know where the tenant has moved to, will not reveal this information for the address where the ex-tenant has moved to.
+This can be very frustrating for a landlord who may be owed money, that a tenancy deposit does not cover, but there is an easy solution for tracing this ex-tenant which will not cost a lot of money and will only take 24 hours.

 Tenant debt recovery

 Tenancy debts are a problem that many landlords will encounter and the tracing is best left to an expert tracing agent as many tenancy debtors will want to avoid being traced and will employ various tactics to avoid being traced.
-An expert tracing agency such as findukpeople.com will know how to trace an ex tenant debtor and will give landlords a stress free method of tenant tracing.
-All of Find UK People® tracing is completed in just 24 hours giving landlords a fast solution to discover where an ex tenant debtor has moved to.
+An expert tracing agency such as findukpeople.com will know how to trace an ex-tenant debtor and will give landlords a stress-free method of tenant tracing.
+All of Find UK People®’s tracing is completed in just 24 hours giving landlords a fast solution to discover where an ex-tenant debtor has moved to.

-Many tenancies end in an amicable way but tenants can sometimes forget to arrange a postal forwarding service and there may be important letters that a landlord would like to forward on to the ex tenant.
+Many tenancies end in an amicable way but tenants can sometimes forget to arrange a postal forwarding service and there may be important letters that a landlord would like to forward to the ex-tenant.

 Sending tenants left belongings